 A CSO shall not be dispatched to any calls for service that are located within the CSO "No Response Areas" as provided on OPD Online.
-The East Patrol Division Commander will supply Communications with a list of the CSO "No Response Areas."
-A CSO is prohibited from working any extra-duty job that is in the designated "No Response Areas."
+The specific Patrol Division Commander, of whom has CSO's under their command, will supply Communications with a list of the CSO "No Response Areas."
+Each Division shall be responsible for reviewing these lists on an ongoing basis to determine if the areas should remain, expand, reduce, or be eliminated.
+A CSO is prohibited from working any extra-duty job that is in the designated "No Response Areas" unless it has been determined by the chain of command the extra duty is related, but not limited to, any large/special event which the use of CSO's can be done with relative safety.